DC Jazz Festival Education

-The DC Jazz Festival (DCJF) Education Program provides affordable jazz education programming to students of all ages, teachers, and families, especially in underserved communities.
-From early childhood through adult learners, the DC Jazz Festival Education Program engages and enhances the lives of a vast demographic of the DC-metropolitan community with robust and comprehensive programming.
-Our dynamic, interactive, and immersive music education programs have received numerous awards including the Wells Fargo Cultural Excellence Grant and the DC Mayor’s Arts Award for Excellence in Creative Industries.
+DC Jazz Festival (DCJF) Education provides affordable jazz education programs to students of all ages, teachers, and families, especially in underserved communities.
+From early childhood through adult learners, DC Jazz Festival Education engages and enhances the lives of a vast demographic of the DC-metropolitan community with robust and comprehensive programming.
+Our dynamic, interactive, and immersive music DCJF Education have received numerous awards including the Wells Fargo Cultural Excellence Grant and the DC Mayor’s Arts Award for Excellence in Creative Industries.

 DCJF prides itself on providing top-quality music educators and teachers who have dedicated their lives to teaching the true essence of jazz.
 They take joy in sharing their talents with youth.
 Learn more about our award-winning programs in this brochure.
-For more information or to schedule an education program at your school or community center, contact Heidi Martin, Education Program Coordinator, at email@example.com.
+To learn more or to book an education program at your school or community center, contact Heidi Martin, DCJF Education Coordinator, at email@example.com.

 Upcoming Education Events & Partnerships

 2/25 - A Live Performance from Larnell Lewis - RSVP>>

 Live broadcast, co-presented The Embassy of Canada & The TD Tornoto Jazz Festival

 3/11- OutLoud!
 LGBTQI+ Experiences in the Music Industry - RSVP>>

 Live panel discussion, co-presented by the Embassies of Finland and Sweden in Washington, D.C.